 - a statement that the parent agrees that the child should be granted a residence permit to settle in Sweden

-- the signature of parent consenting, along with his or her name in printed letters.
+- the signature of the parent consenting, along with his or her name in printed letters.

 Pay and submit your application

 In most cases you must pay a fee.
+The Swedish Migration Agency receives your application when it has been paid for and submitted by you who are applying for a permit.
 You can pay using Visa or Mastercard.
 When the fee is paid you submit your application.
-You and your employer will receive an e-mail confirming that your application has been submitted.
+You and your employer will receive an email confirming that your application has been submitted.
 The Migration Agency will contact you if it needs more information.